 The Campus Life and Leadership Office is open Monday-Friday from 8:30 AM – 4:30 PM.
 Call us at 315-445-4520 or send us an email at firstname.lastname@example.org.

 Le Moyne College is pleased to offer, and strongly encourages students to participate in, learning communities.
 Proven to enhance the college experience, learning communities enable new students to engage in unique academic and social opportunities with their peers and faculty during critical times of transition to college.

 Several options are available for first-year student participation.
 Residential learning communities based on various themes give students the opportunity to live with others who share similar interests and enroll in one or more key courses together as a group.
 Typically, the course content emphasizes the theme of the particular learning community.
 Learning communities often offer study groups for these linked courses, as well.
 Students in learning communities often participate in out-of-class experiences as well including field trips and service learning activities.

 Learning community options vary each academic year based on student interests and faculty availability.
-Please visit our website at www.lemoyne.edu/learning_communities or call Academic Advising and Support (315) 445-4597 for current options or with questions.
+Please visit our website at www.lemoyne.edu/learning_communities or call the Student Success Center at (315) 445-4597 for current options or with questions.